-Giving back is generally heightened during December’s holiday season.
+Giving back is generally heightened during the holiday season.
 We feel more moved to help others, to be a little kinder, grateful, and more generous.

 It also tends to be a very busy time for charities.
 They’re running campaigns, coordinating an influx of donations and volunteers and, of course, delivering their much-needed services and programs to people in need.

-And when the holiday season ends for another year, their needs don’t.
+And when the season ends for another year, their needs don’t.

 “As a culture we tend to feel especially benevolent and wanting to give back during that Christmas period, and then January can be a bit quieter in contrast,” says Christine McCourt‑Reid, Communications Manager, YWCA Edmonton.

-“It’s important to remember that for service organizations the needs don’t stop, and work is ongoing regardless of whether you’re giving or what time or year you’re giving.”
+“It’s important to remember that for service organizations the needs don’t stop, and work is ongoing regardless of whether you’re giving or what time of year you’re giving.”

 So how do you make helping others a gift that keeps on giving year-round?
 Here, four local charities provide ideas for business owners and individual donors alike.